kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ### Pixel densities and such

-Raster images have a size denoted by the number of pixels comprising the width and height of the image.
+Raster images have a size denoted by the number of pixels comprising the _width_ and _height_ of the image.
 The actual _dimensions_ of the displayed image, however, depend on the resolution of the display device.

 Such images appear better defined at higher resolutions or pixel densities.
-The units of resolution, or density, commonly used are _dots per inch_ (dpi) or _pixels per inch_ (ppi), both of which reference the number of pixels that may be accommodated in one linear inch.
+The units of resolution, or density, commonly used are _dots per inch_ (dpi)---in the context of printers---or _pixels per inch_ (ppi)---in the context of displays---both of which reference the number of dots or pixels that may be accommodated in one linear inch.
 It is possible to specify these in dots per centimetre, or pixels per centimetre, but that usage has not caught on.

-Commonly used resolutions for display devices are:
+Commonly used resolutions for output devices are:

-- 72 dpi for low resolution monitors
+- 72 ppi for low resolution monitors
-- 96 dpi for standard resolution monitors
+- 96 ppi  for standard resolution monitors
-- 150 dpi, which is often the default value in image conversion programs
+- 150 dpi/ppi, which is often the default value in image conversion programs
-- 300 dpi for some laser printers
+- 300 dpi/ppi for some mobile phones and laser printers
-- 600 dpi for high end laser printers
+- 600 dpi/ppi for higher end mobile phones and laser printers

 Suppose we have an image that is a square of side 100 pixels.
 Its width and height are each 100 pixels, and the image consists of a square array of 100^2^ or 10,000 pixels.
-On a display that has a resolution of 96 dpi, such an image will take up 100/96 = 1.042 inches on each side.
-If the same image were displayed on a 300 dpi output device, its image will span 100/300 = 0.333 inches on each side.
+On a display that has a resolution of 96 dpi, such an image will take up ^100^/~96~ = 1.042 inches on each side.
+If the same image were displayed on a 300 dpi output device, its image will span ^100^/~300~ = 0.333 inches on each side.
 Image sizes in pixels are therefore quite different from displayed image dimensions in inches.

+>A pixel has no size, no physical value or meaning outside of its mathematical representation.
+>
+>...
+>
+A pixel in itself has no size or physical representation, it can only carry value through its relationship with the screen physical size, creating the resolution, or PPI.
+Understand this and screen density will have no secret for you. [@gabriel2017]

+### File size and quality again

 If an image were resized to _twice_ its dimensions, the number of pixels in it will become _fourfold_ as will, roughly, its file size.

 When photographic images are scanned, higher pixel densities lead to much larger file sizes, resulting in images of remarkable detail.
 Conversely, low resolution scans sacrifice image quality for small file size.
 Good visual quality at reasonable file size is the much sought-after optimal goal for any image.

-Blocky images arise when the zoomed image is not matched to the display resolution, allowing individual pixels to show themselves as discernible "blocky" elements.
+Blocky images arise when the zoomed image is not matched to the display resolution, allowing individual pixels to show themselves as discernible "blocky" elements, as in +@fig:raster.

-The dpi used for format conversion, especially from raster to PDF, is critical to avoid getting "blurry" or "grungy-looking" PDFs.
-At the same time, ratcheting up the dpi before conversion from raster to PDF will result in bloated PDF files that convey no discernible improvement in visual quality.
+The dpi/ppi used for format conversion, especially between raster and PDF, is critical to avoid getting "blurry" or "grungy-looking" images.
+Merely ratcheting up the source dpi/ppi before conversion from raster to PDF will result in bloated PDF files that convey no discernible improvement in visual quality.
 There is always a sweet spot for pixel density---in image scanning and format conversions---that gives good visual quality at a decent file size.
+We should aim for that.

 ## Vector Graphics